Overall Landscape

 Wider trade issues

 • Global supply chains have been disrupted over recent years by severe fluctuations in supply and demand during the pandemic, the war in Ukraine, Houthi attacks in the Red Sea and, to an extent, post-Brexit issues in the UK.
-The impact on traders has also been exacerbated by the effects of inflation.
+In recent months a higher global tariff environment is an increasing concern for businesses.

 Resources (click to open)